Department of Classics and Archaeology

 Project summary

-Professor Hannah O'Regan is the principal investigator on this exciting new AHRC-funded project exploring the history of animal baiting in the early modern period.
+Professor Hannah O'Regan is the principal investigator on this exciting AHRC-funded project exploring the history of animal baiting in the early modern period.

 The Box Office Bears project will revolutionise our understanding of baiting, an entertainment form that, despite huge amounts of research on the early modern period, has been completely overlooked in current scholarship.

-The results will challenge current orthodoxy about the relationship between baiting and the playhouses, and provide a new medium for the examination of gender roles, entertainment and human-animal relationships in the early modern period.
+The results will challenge current orthodoxy about the relationship between baiting and the playhouses, and provide a new medium for the examination of gender roles, entertainment, and human-animal relationships in the early modern period.

 Slightly crude drawing of a small bear being attacked by six dogs of almost equal size.
 Blackline drawing against cream background.